openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 * hive.operations_view
 * hive.transactions_multisig_view

+#### It is possible to get only irreversible blocks data
+The applications without their own tables may be interested only in irreversible blocks data.
+The views listed above return both reversible and irreversible blocks, and there is no method to distinguish which block is reversible and which is not.
+To get access only to irreversible block tha pplication has to:
+1. create its own context
+2. immediatly detach the context
+3. use the context's view -  they will return only all irreversible blocks up to the head block

 ## Shared lib
 There are some functions that can be done efficiently only with low-level code as C/C++.
 Moreover, there is a need to get some code already working in hived, and execute it by Hive Fork Manager or its applications.
 One example is a parsing operation JSON to get the list